opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.3.md

 The POST command has no request message.

-## Configure MRD for every system in the rack
+## Configure MRD for every node in the rack

 Set same MRD for every system in the rack

-## Configure BIOS settings for every system in the rack
+## Configure BIOS settings for every node in the rack

 Set BIOS configuration changes for every system in the rack

-## Set Boot Order for every system in the rack
+## Set Boot Order for every node in the rack

 Set permanent boot order for every system in the rack

-## Set events subscription for every system in the rack
+## Set events subscription for every node in the rack

 Set event subscription for every system in the rack